-Besides my research, I serve as Principal Instructor for the Economics of Sustainability Management course at the M.Sc. in Sustainability Management Program, Columbia University.
+Besides my research, I served as Principal Instructor for the Economics of Sustainability Management course at the M.Sc. in Sustainability Management Program, Columbia University.
 I have also served as an instructor and teacher assistant at Cornell University and University of Pittsburgh for the following courses: Resource Economics, Strategy in Emerging Markets, Game Theory, Behavioral Economics, and Quantitative Methods.
 Besides, I served as Adjunct Professor for Universidad de Los Andes and Universidad del Rosario in Colombia, where I taught Macroeconomics and Colombian Political Economy.

 Earlier in my career, I worked at the Central Bank of Colombia at the Research Unit and the Macroeconomic-programming Department, developing multivariate time series analysis and neural networks to forecast macroeconomic variables required for monetary policy decisions.
 In 2010 I was awarded a Fulbright scholarship.
 Since then, I have actively enrolled in bilateral US-Colombia initiatives to promote academic and cultural exchanges and rural development.

 Ph.D. in Applied Economics | 2018